pbmedinaPH/RF-Employee-Turnover-Prediction/README.md

 ### Key takeaways
 - Last Evaluation, Number of Projects, Job Tenure, and if the employee is overworked have the highest importance
 - The random forest model shows a good result with an AUC of 93.8%
-- Feature engineering of the data to minimize data leakage gives a proper identification of the variables that could affect wether the employee will leave or not
+- Feature engineering of the data to minimize data leakage gives a proper identification of the variables that could affect whether the employee will leave or not